6 Tips for Staying Sober

 Tips For Staying Sober

-Sobriety is a good thing, but good things aren’t easy to come by or keep.
-Maintaining your sobriety can at first feel like a full-time job, so when life seeps in and hits you with an actual full-time job and other responsibilities, letting your sobriety slip can sometimes feel like an acceptable compromise.
+Sobriety is good, but good things aren’t easy to come by or keep.
+Maintaining your sobriety can initially feel like a full-time job, so when life seeps in and hits you with an actual full-time job and other responsibilities, letting your sobriety slip can sometimes feel like an acceptable compromise.

-Don’t let a relapse set in – with these simple tips, you can be in control of your recovery and you can get the most out of being sober, in order to stay sober.
+Don’t let a relapse set in – with these simple tips, you can be in control of your recovery and get the most out of being sober to stay sober.

-Here are 6 tips for staying sober and stay focused on the road to addiction recovery.
+Here are 6 tips for staying sober and staying focused on the road to addiction recovery.

 1. Get Out There